aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 ``--sim-crit-nostop`` |image_advanced_argument|
 """""""""""""""""""""""""""""""""""""""""""""""

-The stop criteria arguments:ref:`sim-sim-max-frame` and :ref:`sim-sim-stop-time`
-stop only the currently simulated noise point but not the simulation.
+Set the stop criteria arguments:ref:`sim-sim-max-frame` and :ref:`sim-sim-stop-time` stop only the currently simulated noise point but not the simulation.

 .. _sim-sim-err-trk:

 ``--sim-err-trk`` |image_advanced_argument|
 """""""""""""""""""""""""""""""""""""""""""

-Tracks the bad frames.
+Track the bad frames.
 When a wrong frame is detected, the source frame, the encoded frame and the noise applied by the channel are dumped in their respective file.
 Then use the :ref:`sim-sim-err-trk-rev` argument to run only these bad frames.